davidben/tls-trust-expressions/explainer.md

 party.
 It is also free to use unrelated paths, which reduces the need for intermediate certificates and cross-signs.
 This is particularly valuable for post-quantum cryptography's larger sizes.

+For a more detailed discussion on path-based approaches, see [more detailed discussion](pki-transition-strategies.md).

 ### Fingerprinting